giaf/hpipm/README.md

 Compile the interface by running `compile_mex_all.m`.

 (Make sure that Matlab is configured to compile mex files with the same compiler as used in point 2), as sometimes by default it makes use of MinGW64 instead.
-If the HPIPM and BLASFEO libraries and the mex files are not all compiled with visual studio, or all compiled with MinGW64, errors about missing dependences from the runtime library happen.)
+If the HPIPM and BLASFEO libraries and the mex files are not all compiled with visual studio, or all compiled with MinGW64, errors about missing dependencies from the runtime library happen.)

 6) In Matlab, navigate to the folder `hpipm/examples/matlab_octave`.
 Get started by running the examples in that folder.
 You may need to add folder `hpipm/interfaces/matlab_octave` to the Matlab path.